-Collaborative poppy display: Students will be taught a range of textiles skills in order to create different styles of paper and fabric poppies.
-These will be used for display within the school around the time of remembrance day.
+Collaborative Poppy Display: Students will be taught a range of textiles skills in order to create different styles of paper and fabric poppies.
+These will be used for display within the school around the time of Remembrance Day.

-Mindful cushion: Using a variety of print and stitch techniques and inspired by geometric shapes to design and making a cushion that focuses on the senses to help someone calm and focus.
+Mindful Cushion: Using a variety of print and stitch techniques and inspired by geometric shapes, students will design and make a cushion that focuses on the senses to help someone calm and focus.

-Woven everyday products: Students will be taught different ways of weaving with yarn off-cuts and recycled materials to create decorative textiles pieces and make them into useful everyday sustainable products.
+Woven Everyday Products: Students will be taught different ways of weaving with yarn off-cuts and recycled materials to create decorative textiles pieces and make them into useful everyday products.